kukuu/styled-components-in-ReactJS/README.md

 It automates many problems you would normally care about, unlike say in BEM where you have to stick to conventions and patterns.Having the thought of architecting for BLOCKS, ELEMENTS and MODIFIERS .
 It brings an end to unnecessary naming concerns.

+CSS-in-JS requires loading NPM libraries, and maintaining them.
+This might sound counter intuitive to performance and maintainability (as CSS is a native feature of the browser requiring less tooling), but the gain far outweighs the conventional ways of writing, updating, maintaing redundant CSS as an application grows (read further below).

 ## Benefits